KM3-230213A and IceCube Neutrino Events from Metastable Dark Matter of Primordial Black Hole Origin: Neutrino flux from the decay of Superheavy dark matter

 In our case, we obtain:

-where $\Phi_\nu$ denotes the number of neutrinos detected per unit time per unit area, and $E_\nu$ represents the neutrino energy.
+where $\Phi_\nu$ denotes the number of neutrinos detected per unit time per unit area, $f_{\rm DM}$ is the factor for PBH constituting a fraction of the total DM, and $E_\nu$ represents the neutrino energy.
 The neutrino flux is expressed in units of $\rm GeV^{-1}cm^{-2}s^{-1}$.

+As we assume the metastable decay of superheavy DM during the matter-dominated era, we equate the Hubble expansion rate in this epoch with the decay rate of the superheavy DM particle.
+This allows us to express the scale factor at the time of decay in terms of the DM lifetime.
+The detailed steps of this calculation are provided in Appendix~\ref{appendix:1}.
+Using those results, we can rewrite the energy flux of the ultra-high-energy neutrino in terms of the dark matter lifetime as follows:

 Using this formalism, in the next section, we explore the possibility of explaining the KM3NeT and IceCube neutrino fluxes through the decay of superheavy dark matter produced via PBH evaporation.